 The Email Servers page displays email hosts currently configured used for to send notifications and the email address for the From filed in email notifications.

-To access the Email Servers page, click on the top navigation bar.
-On the left navigation pane, select System > Email Servers.
+On the left navigation pane, click 🕸 to access the Email Servers page and select System > Email Servers.